ShahriarSefati/gpu-canny/README.md

-# CUDA implementation of the Canny edge detection algorithm using GPU
+# GPU implementation of the Canny edge detector

 # How to build: